zhhuang7/zh/index.md

 My current research primarily focuses on high-dimensional econometrics and statistics theory.
 I work on developing inference methods and theory for high-dimensional econometrics models with tools from random matrix theory and semi/nonparametric statistics, particularly in instrumental variable and panel data contexts.
 I am also working on empirical analysis of social and genetic networks using techinuqes from econometrics and deep learning.

-**I am looking for a postdoctoral position starting from 2024 Summer.**
+**I am looking for a postdoctoral position starting from 2024 Fall.**

 ## Working Papers
 1. Testing endogeneity with many endogenous variables - **Draft coming soon**
+   - Presented at *HKEA2023*
 2. Anderson-Rubin test with many unbalanced instruments, with Chen Wang and Jianfeng Yao, 2023 - [[paper]](https://www.dropbox.com/scl/fi/tx3vcyyh55huwxit482h1/weakIVpaper3_20230922.pdf?rlkey=yxt7pv49b3m2uhin4dvavilwy&dl=0)
-3. Confidence intervals for the signal strength in moderately high dimensional multiple linear regression models, with Chen Wang, 2023 - [[paper]](https://www.dropbox.com/s/r49e5s82095vhgj/Adjusted_F_multiple_p.pdf?dl=0)
+3. Confidence intervals for the signal strength in moderately high dimensional multivariate linear regression models, with Chen Wang, 2023
 4. Assessing the strength of many instruments with the first-stage F and Cragg-Donald statistics, with Chen Wang and Jianfeng Yao, 2023 - [[paper]](https://www.dropbox.com/scl/fi/7yrd6xyzed4jh2kw7upub/weakIVpaper2_20230825.pdf?rlkey=3algefffwmbbpzr8bkxa2di9p&dl=0)
    - Presented at *SWETA2023*, *IAAE2023* and *AMES2023*.
    - Winner of *2023 IAAE Travel Grant Award*.